Debt Buyers & Your Credit Report

 When a debt buyer parks an old debt on your credit report or re-ages an account, it might be violating the FCRA.

-When you have an old debt such as a credit card, hospital, or utility bill, it's not uncommon for the original creditor to sell that debt to a third party, called a "debt buyer."
-Debt buyers purchase old debts, often for pennies on the dollar, and then try to collect from you.
-In many cases, the account is so old that the statute of limitations (the time limit that a creditor or bill collector has to sue you) has expired.
+When you have an old debt, such as a credit card, hospital, or utility bill, it's not uncommon for the original creditor to sell that debt to a third party, called a "debt buyer."
+In many cases, the account is so old that the statute of limitations has expired.
 So, the debt buyer can't legally sue you for the debt.
-But just because a debt buyer can't sue you, that doesn't mean it can't try to get you to voluntarily pay up.
+But just because a debt buyer can't sue you doesn't mean it can't try to get you to pay up voluntarily.

 Also, if a debt buyer can't sue you on an old debt, it might try other ways to get you to pay.
-One common collection technique is to "park" your old debt on your credit report; it quietly reports an old debt as new on your credit report.
-This is also called "re-aging" a debt.
-If you discover that an old debt has reappeared on your credit report as a new account or contains inaccurate information about its age or status, it might be because a debt buyer parked the debt on your report or re-aged the status of your debt.
-These debt collection practices might be illegal.
+One common collection technique is to "park" your old debt on your credit reports; it quietly reports an old debt as new on your credit reports.
+This tactic is also called "re-aging" a debt.

-"Parking" Old Debt On Your Credit Report
+"Parking" Old Debt On Your Credit Reports

-The federal Fair Credit Reporting Act (FCRA) requires consumer reporting agencies (CRAs), also called credit bureaus, to maintain an accurate file of your credit information.
-The FCRA limits the amount of time that negative information can appear on your credit report.
-Generally, a delinquent account can show up on your credit report for up to seven years from the time your first delinquent payment was originally due on the account.
+Generally, a delinquent account can show up on your credit reports for up to seven years from the time your first delinquent payment was originally due on the account.
 If a judgment was taken against you on the old debt, it may also be reported for up to seven years from the date of judgment.

-Some debt buyers try to get around this law by reporting an old debt as newer than it really is.
-But by lying about the age of the account is or the date of any delinquency, the debt buyer violates the FCRA.
+Some debt buyers try to get around this law by reporting old debt as newer than it really is.
+But by lying about the age of the account or the date of any delinquency, the debt buyer violates the FCRA.

 The "Silent" Treatment is Illegal